 The Trust is expanding its physician workforce with the intention of achieving a better balance of on-call activity and intensity.
 Currently the on-call commitment attracts 1.2 DCC PAs and a 3% supplement.
+There will be consideration of time off in lieu for out-of-hours/weekend working.
 This covers the 5pm - 8pm weekday post-take ward round and weekend on site cover.